ashenfad/calgebra/TUTORIAL.md

 meeting = Interval(start=1000, end=2000)
 ```

 Intervals are inclusive of both bounds.
 In the example above, the interval covers the entire range from `1000` through `2000`, which means durations count every second in that span.
+Note that while *intervals* are inclusive, *timeline slicing* uses exclusive end bounds to match Python idioms.

 ### Timelines